zchatt5/osticket-prereqs/README.md

 <img width="450" height="425" alt="image" src="https://github.com/user-attachments/assets/ec4a08f1-4ca3-4131-ba63-7549ac2e27d7" />
 </p>
 <p>
 Enable Internet Information Services.
 Go to Internet Information Services -> World Wide Web Services -> Application Development Features -> Enable CGI.
+This will support PHP processing and prepare the server environment for osTicket deployment.

     - Note: You can go to a browser and enter the loopback IP address 127.0.0.1 to verify that the web server setup worked.